sigurdnev/nordic_workshop/README.md

         APP_ERROR_CHECK(err_code);
     }
 ```
+### Step 5
-6 - Now, the only thing that remains is to start the application timer.
+Now, the only thing that remains is to start the application timer.
 However, it is important that the `ble_nus_string_send` function is not called when we're not connected to the nRF Toolbox app.
 If we try to send the string containing the temperature without being in a connection then the application will crash.
 It should therefore only be possible to start the timer when we issue a command from nRF Toolbox.

 Add `TEMP_TIMER_START` and `TEMP_TIMER_STOP` to the uart_command_t enumeration and modify the `nus_data_handler` so that these commands are recognized.